sennett/debug-inside-docker/README.md

 Todo:

-- files available in `node_modules` available only in docker machine.
+- enable stepping into to `node_modules` code.  files available in `node_modules` available only in docker machine.
 Mount on host after npm install so that we can step into them?